 So far, this simple setup has been great for us.
 So much so we temporarily disconnect from shore here in Austin (we went back onto shore power because the cost of propane offset any energy savings).

 So that’s it, a super simple way to go solar.

-- Purchase at least two 6 volt deep cycle batteries and wire then in parallel (this replaces your existing 12 volt marine battery), connecting them to your RV.
-If you want more usable amp hours go ahead and wire up four 6 volt deep cycles in parallel.
+- Purchase at least two 6 volt deep cycle batteries and wire then in series (this replaces your existing 12 volt marine battery), connecting them to your RV.
+If you want more usable amp hours go ahead and wire up four 6 volt deep cycles in series.
 Just make sure they are all the same make/model and amp hour rating

 - Purchase a briefcase style solar panel WITH charge controller.